EdAlegrid/m2m-web-application-demo/README.md

 This is a quick demo on how to integrate *m2m* into your web application project.
 It also demonstrates how *m2m* can easily break up your application using a microservices architecture pattern.

-The demo consists of a simple front-end setup using fetch() and a back-end server using node.js and express.
+The demo consists of a simple front-end setup using fetch() and a back-end server using node and express.

 The back-end server can be hosted from any computers - Linux, Windows or Mac.
 The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2*.

 The remote devices ideally should be a Raspberry Pi device.
 However if you don't have any, you can just use any computers - Linux or Windows as replacement.

 ## Option1 - Remote Devices Setup using Raspberry Pi with Led Actuator
-##### On both devices, install an led actuator on pin 33 and 35.
+On both devices, install an led actuator on pin 33 and 35.
-#### Remote Device1
+Remote Device1

 ##### 1. Create a device project directory and install m2m and array-gpio inside the directory.
 ```js